ClickHouse/ClickHouse/docs/en/sql_reference/statements/grant.md

     - `HDFS`
     - `S3`

-The `TABLE FUNCTIONS` privilege enables use of all the table functions.
-Also you can grant a privilege for each function individually.
+The `SOURCES` privilege enables use of all the sources.
+Also you can grant a privilege for each source individually.

 Table functions create temporary tables.
 Another way of creating a temporary table is the [CREATE TEMPORARY TABLE](create.md#temporary-tables) statement.
 Privileges for these ways of creating a table are granted independently and don't affect each other.